Skip to content

 Mailing-list segmentation

 The single most-skipped step.
 Most UK indie artists with mailing lists send the same email to everyone.
 With AI, you can segment in 10 minutes from a single CSV export.
+(The free fan mailing list does CSV in and out, GDPR-safe, and fans join from your artist profile in one tap.)

 You are a UK independent musician's email-list manager.
 Below is my mailing list with signup-date, signup-city, last-engagement (open/click) date, and any past ticket purchases noted.